-Identity Management Institute has carefully designed certification programs for the identity management and protection field which evolve as the industry evolves.
+Identity Management Institute has carefully designed IAM certification programs for the identity management field which evolve as the industry evolves.
 All the programs have been registered for trademark protection and continue to be recognized internationally as leading identity and access management certifications in the cyber security field.

 Why Are Identity and Access Management Certifications Important